egillanton/Udacity-SDCND/1. Computer Vision and Deep Learning/P2 Traffic Sign Classifier/README.md

 In this project, I will use what I have learned about deep neural networks and convolutional neural networks to classify traffic signs.
 I will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 After the model is trained, I will then try out my model on images of German traffic signs that can be found on the web.

-We have included an Ipython notebook that contains further instructions and starter code.
-Be sure to download the [Ipython notebook](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

 We also want I to create a detailed writeup of the project.
 Check out the [writeup template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md) for this project and use it as a starting point for creating Ir own writeup.
 The writeup can be either a markdown file or a pdf document.

 To meet specifications, the project will require submitting three files: